Access the Command Line

 [student@workstation ~]$

-Incomplete Commands
+Incomplete Command

 [student@workstation ~]$ mkdir